jessaminelima/NeoDen3v-Altium/README.md

-# NeoDen4-Altium
+# NeoDen3v-Altium
-Converts your Altium Designer exports into importable data for your Neoden 4 pick and place machine
+Converts your Altium Designer exports into importable data for your NeoDen3v pick and place machine

 Export your Pick and Place file from Altium Designer with metric (mm) units as a .csv file;